stas-prokopiev/char/README.rst

 | if value that is given to variable **int_x** has type int
 | Usually you would have to check it yourself somehow like this: **isinstance(int_x, int)**
 | But with this decorator this can be done for you automatically.
-| And if type of given value is wrong, then you'll get a nice exception with description

 .. code-block:: python